 Managed by the federal Department of Health and Human Services, Grants.gov is an E-Government initiative that facilitates 1,000 different grant programs across more than two dozen federal grant-making agencies.

-PIs coordinate with their SAM administrators throughout the process to make sure all parts of the application are created and submitted smoothly and on time.
+PIs should coordinate with their SAM administrators throughout the proposal process to make sure all parts of the application are completed per the guidelines for a successful submission.
 To ensure timely proposal submission, PIs should submit their proposals for final “Institutional Review” in USCeRA a minimum of three business days before the proposal submission deadline [pdf].

 The Grants.gov system requires certain security settings and the use of specific versions of Adobe reader.
 (There is more than one compatible version.)
 To review these technical requirements, check your workstation compatibility and find links to download the necessary software, visit the Grants.gov Adobe Software Compatibility page.